RWJF Pioneering Ideas Podcast: Episode 3 | Empathy, Choice & the Next Generation of Innovators

 - Azza Cohen (@azzacohen): “Solutions that are good enough ideas should be able to be replicated.”

 - Justin Ziegler: “We don't need to get on a plane, we don't need to drive anywhere... the health care problems and solutions are right in our backyard.”

 Related RWJF Projects

 - What’s Next Health: Conversations with Pioneers.
-Watch conversations with leading thinkers like Daniel Kraft, BJ Fogg, danah boyd, and Sal Khan that inspire us all to think big about the future of health and health care.
-(Stay tuned for a conversation with Sheena Iyengar later this year.)
+Watch conversations with leading thinkers like Daniel Kraft, BJ Fogg, danah boyd, Sal Khan and Pioneering Ideas podcast episode 3 guest Sheena Iyengar that inspire us all to think big about the future of health and health care.

 - Applying Behavioral Economics to Perplexing Problems.
 “By understanding what drives decision-making in health we can better influence these decisions,” says Lori Melichar.
 Learn about RWJF’s investments in this area.
 You can also view our infographics on creating person-centered initiatives to encourage healthy behaviors and using traffic lights to promote healthy eating to learn more about applying behavioral economics to health.